C# Generic Methods

 In my previous post, I explained about Generics.
-C# also provides Generic Methods.
-We can create a method which defer the parameter data type until the method is called.
-These parameters are called Type parameters that means we can pass the actual data type later.
+C# also provides generic methods.
+We can create a method that defers the parameter data type until the method is called.
+These parameters are called type parameters, which means we can pass the actual data type later.

 static void Swap<T>(ref T input1, ref T input2)